mosip/documentation/docs/resident-services-developer-setup-documentation.md

 5.After successful importing of project, you need to update the project by right-click on project → maven → update project.

 ## Environment setup
-1. For environment setup, a user needs one external JAR which is provided [here](https://oss.sonatype.org/#nexus-search;gav~~kernel-auth-adapter~1.2.0-SNAPSHOT~~) with different versions as per their need they can download any (eg., kernel-auth-adapter needs to download and add to project Libraries → Classpath → Add External JARs → Select Downloaded JAR → Add → Apply and close).
+1. For environment setup, a user needs one external JAR which is provided [here](https://oss.sonatype.org/#nexus-search;gav~~kernel-auth-adapter~1.2.0-SNAPSHOT~~) with different versions as per their need they can download any (eg., `kernel-auth-adapter.jar` needs to download and add to project Libraries → Classpath → Add External JARs → Select Downloaded JAR → Add → Apply and close).

 <img src="_images/add-external-library.png" width="750" height="450">